redFrik/udk12-Back_to_basics/udk141204/README.md

 --
 to send data to and from the laptop we need to use the serial port.

-note that the serial port can only send 8bit values (from 0 to 255). if you need floats, strings or larger values, you will need to combine multiple 8bit bytes.

 ```cpp
 //simple serial send from arduino to laptop
 int cnt= 0;